japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-ProgressReporter.md

 `status` gives the <<currentStatus, current StreamingQueryStatus>>.

-NOTE: `status` is used when `StreamingQueryWrapper` is requested for the current status of a streaming query (that is part of link:spark-sql-streaming-StreamingQuery.adoc#status[StreamingQuery Contract]).
+NOTE: `status` is used when `StreamingQueryWrapper` is requested for the current status of a streaming query (that is part of link:spark-sql-streaming-StreamingQuery.md#status[StreamingQuery Contract]).

 === [[updateProgress]] Updating Progress of Streaming Query -- `updateProgress` Internal Method